 Talk with your doctor and medical team about your side effects.
 Some side effects, such as pain or tingling in your hands or feet that gets worse (peripheral neuropathy), may be a sign that your medicines need to be changed.

+new polyps early.
 After your treatment, you will

 need regular checkups by a